 - Reducing current drug administration costs

-SFP is intended to deliver iron directly to the bloodstream in small, continuous doses three times per week and is designed to replace the 5-7 mg of iron that is lost during every dialysis treatment.
-This mode of delivery maintains patient Hgb within a target range resulting in moderate ESA dose and improved ESA response.
-With current IV iron therapy, iron levels are not always adequate when ESA’s are dosed and therefore greater ESA doses are needed; this is believed to contribute to Hgb variability and related adverse consequences.
+Triferic delivers iron slowly and continuously in a physiologic manner during every hemodialysis session.
+Triferic is infused directly into the bloodstream in a small, continuous dose three times per week and replaces the 5-7 mg of dialytic iron that is lost during every dialysis treatment.
+This mode of delivery maintains patient hemoglobin within a target range while reducing ESA utilization.
+With current IV iron therapy, iron levels are not always adequate when ESA’s are dosed and therefore greater ESA doses are needed; this is believed to contribute to hemoglobin cycling or variability and related adverse patient consequences.

-SFP’s unique properties enable it to avoid storage in the liver upon dosing.
-Avoiding iron storage in the liver eliminates liver toxicity associated with current IV iron delivery.
-It is believed that approximately 50 percent of the IV iron that is dosed to a patient never leaves the liver and over time may cause adverse consequences.
+Triferic’s unique properties enable it to not increase iron stores (ferritin) after dosing.
+Avoiding iron storage in the liver eliminates toxicity, inflammation and infection normally associated with current IV iron delivery.
+It is believed that over 50 percent of the IV iron that is dosed to a patient stays trapped in the liver and over time may cause adverse consequences.
 (Source: Coyne DW, Kapoian T, Suki W, et al. Ferric gluconate is highly efficacious in anemic hemodialysis patients with high serum ferritin and low transferrin saturation: results of dialysis patients' response to IV iron with elevated ferritin (DRIVE) study.
 JASN.
 2007;18:975-984.)